 Lovely Clydach.
 This is Vardre RFC, at the confluence of the Lower Clydach and Tawe Rivers.
 The Club could well be a prototype for the Tardis.
 You enter a small door off Clydach High Street, pass through the modest bar and then get swallowed up by an enormous function room; not what I was expecting.
 There are also extensive changing rooms underneath the function room, but nowhere near the pitch.

+Bridges, canals and rivers.
 Listen carefully if you ask anyone in the club for directions to the pitch.
-Last time I heard anything so complicated, with as many bridges, canals and water, I was in Venice at the Rialto Bridge.
+Last time I heard anything so complicated, with as many bridges and canals I was in Venice at the Rialto Bridge.

 Bridge number two.
 Crossing the River Tawe this time.
 The bridge looks quaint on a sunny day, but I really wouldn’t fancy it at night when the river is in flood.
 It’s also single file, so if the rugby teams are coming the opposite direction you’ve got a long wait.
 Don’t look down either.
 Some of the wooden planks have seen better days.